Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Modeling and Filtering

 \subsection{State-Space Model}

-We present a large class of state-space models in the following section.
-The main idea is to relate what we call the noise parameterization and degenerate noise case in full generality.
-As we stated in the introduction, however, we are only able to present computational methods for the case of linear observation regimes.
+In this section, we work in a general setting in terms of the class of models we consider.
+Our objective is to present what we call the `noise parameterization' (as an alternative to the `natural parametrization') and the degenerate noise case in full generality.
+As we stated in the introduction, later on we are only able to develop methodology for linear observation regimes; this is explained in the next section.